kindelia/Kindelia/README.md

 Kindelia
 ========

 Kindelia is a peer-to-peer functional computer.
 It allows developers to host decentralized applications that stay up forever.
 It can be seen as a complete remake of the idea behind Ethereum, greatly simplifying the protocol, increasing layer-1 performance and security, but with way less native features.
-Most notably:
+For more information, check our [WHITEPAPER.md](WHITEPAPER.md).
+In short:

 ### Zero-Cost Reused SSTOREs